Renaissance students honored

 The Venice High Renaissance Team recognized the following students for the week of Dec.
-3: Meaghan Brown, Chris Cornette, Ellie Donofrio, Kailla Garbar, Gabrielle Godoy, Arayah Harless, Cidney Johnson, Madisen Lynn, Caroline Valles, Kelsey Whitte, Blake Wieleba, Zach Hudson and Ketlyn Barbosa.
+10: Julia Bettley, Maxim Kasyanenko, Jenny Lam, Kaci Melton, Jamie Seton, Luke Sleight, Caroline Valles, Erin Szablowski and Riley Zarkiewicz.

 These students were selected by their teachers for exemplifying the spirit of Venice High School this week.
-They exhibit Renaissance Character: kindness, empathy, perseverance, optimism, responsibility, and or dedication to self and communal improvement.
+They exhibit Renaissance Character: kindness, empathy, perseverance, optimism, responsibility, dedication to self and communal improvement.

-A drawing was held and Gabby Godoy received a gift card to BrewBurgers (the official burger of the Venice Indians), compliments of Mike Bacon.
-Chris Cornette received a gift card to Culver’s, compliments of Scott Mersinger.
-Kelsey Whitten and Cidney Johnson received a gift card to Applebee’s, compliments of Stacy Jones.
+A drawing was held and Kaci Melton received a gift card to BrewBurgers (the official burger of the Venice Indians), compliments of Mike Bacon.
+Riley Zarkiewicz, Maxim Kasyanenko and Luke Sleight received a gift card to Culver’s, compliments of Scott Mersinger.
+Jamie Seton and Julia Bettley received a gift card to Applebee’s, compliments of Stacy Jones.

+Jenny Lam received a gift card to Publix.
+Erin Szablowski received a gift card to Bogey’s.

 If you would like to help support the Renaissance movement at VHS, contact the Venice High School Renaissance Team: Christine Botti, Brian Crocker, Kara Mopps or Brenda Bartlett at 941-488-6726.